voicebase/voicebase-docs/docs/how-to-guides/hello-world.rst

     --header "Authorization: Bearer ${TOKEN:?'(hint: insert your token after export TOKEN=)'}" \
     | jq

-If you're running this for the first time, the API returns (see: :ref:`Troubleshooting <hello-world-troubleshooting>` if you hit issues):
+If you're running this for the first time, the API returns:

 .. code-block:: json